GLP1.tools

 Who Uses Trulicity?

-Trulicity is most relevant for people whose situation maps to its approved indications: type 2 diabetes; cardiovascular risk reduction in T2D.
+Trulicity is most relevant for people whose situation maps to its approved indications: type 2 diabetes; cardiovascular risk reduction in T2D adults with established CVD or risk factors.

 People who should avoid Trulicity include those with the following: